ericvpineda/chatgpt-prompt-splitter/readme.md

  * @param {Object} options - An object containing the following parameters:
  *   - prompt: A non-empty string.
  *   - splitLength: A positive integer value that dictates the character length of each string chunk.
  *   - newLine: A boolean that, when true, appends newline characters.
-Helpful when printing prompt chunks.
+Helpful when debugging.
  *
  * @throws {TypeError} if parameters are not of the expected types.
  * @throws {Error} if prompt is empty or splitLength is not a positive integer.